 Yes, I did learn one thing from my first coach abroad.
 In the last eight years, I cannot tell you how many ridiculous points I have made as a setter by simply pretending to go for a ball that is already going over the net.
 The other team just freezes or reacts to me and the ball just falls to the ground on the other side.
 So.
 Many.
 Points.
 The other thing I learned right away about volleyball abroad was the coaching was much different and I would need to be able to handle many strange-to-me techniques, strategies, and attitudes to survive on the volleyball court overseas.

 8. Chef Swag

 This may seem basic to many, but I had avoided cooking successfully for most of my life.
 I was a professional Kraft mac n’ cheese and microwave baked potato maker.
 Then I got to Belgium, and there were no Kraft products in the stores, and we only had a stovetop.
-I still didn’t progress in cooking very much during these first few months, but what I began to learn was that with time and planning, I could start cooking before I got hungry and spend the necessary time preparing for a meal.
+I still didn’t progress in cooking very much during these first few months.
+What I began to learn was that I could start cooking before I got hungry and spend the necessary time preparing for a meal.
 Today I love cooking, and it all began in half-equipped European kitchens.

 9. Solo Travel Pro

 Not only did I learn how to travel alone, but I also learned that I love it!
 Solo travel is not for everyone, but I learned that I loved the freedom of making my own decisions, wandering aimlessly, and being okay with the mistakes I made.
 I take trips with my husband, family, and friends, but I still take at least two or three solo trips every year.
-Life is too short to not go where you want to go just because you’re waiting for someone else to want to do it as much as you do!
+Life is too short to not go where you want to go just because you’re waiting for someone else to join you!

 The Learning Curve